|Country Information & Lifestyle|

 The mountains of the Dominican Republic divide the country into northern, central and southwestern regions.
 The northern region includes the Cordillera Septentrional northern mountain range, the Cibao Valley, which is the country's major agricultural area and the tropical Samana Peninsula with its coconut plantations and bay, where humpback whales breed.

 The central region is dominated by the Cordillera Central which ends at the Caribbean Sea and the southwestern region lies south of the Valle de San Juan and encompasses the Sierra de Neiba.
 Much of the region is desert and it includes Lake Enriquillo, the island's largest lake, a saltwater lake that lies 46 meters below sea level and is inhabited by unique fauna, including crocodiles, huge iguanas and flamingos.

-The vibrant capital, Santo Domingo, is the largest city in the Caribbean and was the first permanent European settlement in the New World, established by Spain in 1496.
+The vibrant capital, Santo Domingo, is the largest city in the Caribbean, the first permanent European settlement in the New World, established by Spain in 1496.
 The city is known throughout the Caribbean for its upscale hotels and restaurants and certainly its nightlife.
-The city's Colonial Zone one of the great treasures of Spanish America today, with many original buildings intact and restored, full of ambience and romanticism of such an old-world setting.
+The city's Colonial Zone is one of the great treasures of Spanish America today, full of ambience and romanticism of such an old-world setting, with many original buildings intact and restored.

 Santiago, which is in the province of the same name, is in the agricultural heart of country in the fertile Cibao Valley where most of the country's sugar, tobacco and coffee are grown.
 This provincial city has many centuries-old buildings, architectural vestiges of its Victorian heyday, a dominating cathedral, an authentic fort/museum, fascinating side streets, and a festive covered market dating from the 1940s.